-The Master of Urban Planning degree is the usual educational qualification for professional practice of city and regional planning, including generalist planning, research, urban design, and administrative positions in a wide variety of public agencies and private consulting firms.
-It is a two-year, or six-quarter, program.
+This degree, a two-year (or six-quarter) program, is the usual educational qualification for professional practice of city and regional planning, including generalist planning, research, urban design, and administrative positions in a wide variety of public agencies and private consulting firms.

-Requirements for graduate-level study include a satisfactory academic record and a bachelor's degree from an accredited college or university in one of a variety of disciplines, including urban planning and environmental design or in other appropriate fields, such as geography, economics, or other social sciences; English and other humanities; civil engineering and environmental studies; or architecture and landscape architecture.
-Students planning to enter the program should have completed at least one college-level course in each of the following areas: micro-economics, mathematics, statistics, and cultural diversity.
+- Bachelorís degree in a discipline such as urban planning and environmental design or in other fields such as geography, economics, or other social sciences; English and other humanities; civil engineering and environmental studies; or architecture and landscape architecture.
+Applicants should have completed at least one college-level course in each of the following areas: micro-economics, mathematics, statistics, and cultural diversity.
 Students without sufficient background must take these prerequisite courses concurrently with their graduate studies.

 Minimum 72 credits

-The core provides a foundation in urban design and planning for all students.
 An internship is encouraged for those without previous professional experience.
 A specialization in one area of planning is required.
-Five major specialized areas offered in the department include land-use and infrastructure planning, real estate, urban design, historic preservation, and environmental planning.
+Specialized areas include land-use and infrastructure planning, real estate, urban design, historic preservation, and environmental planning.

 Master in Infrastructure Planning and Management (MIPM)

-The Master of Infrastructure Planning and Management (MIPM) program is a two-year, eight-quarter, fully accredited online programdegree.
-The infrastructure systems that underpin our society and ensure our quality of life are constantly at risk.
-Further, these systems are expanding with growth and technology advances, requiring a new level of professional management.
-The MIPM program teaches professionals to master the methods and core knowledge required to sustain and ensure resiliency of major infrastructures against both man-made and natural disasters.
+A two-year, eight-quarter, online degree.
+Teaches professionals to master the methods and core knowledge required to sustain and ensure resiliency of major infrastructures against both man-made and natural disasters.
 For further information, see program website at http://www.infrastructure-management.uw.edu/mipm/.

-Satisfactory academic record and bachelorís degree from an accredited college or university in one of a variety of disciplines, including urban planning and environmental design, or in other appropriate fields such as geography, economics, or other social sciences; English and other humanities; civil engineering and environmental studies; or law or criminal justice.
-Applicants should have completed at least one college-level course in mathematics.
-A GIS introductory course is recommended for students without experience in that discipline.
+- Bachelorís degree in a discipline such as urban planning and environmental design, or other fields such as geography, economics, or other social sciences; English and other humanities; civil engineering and environmental studies; or law or criminal justice.

 Master of Science in Real Estate

-The Master of Science in Real Estate provides students basic knowledge, core skills, and advanced understanding necessary for graduates to assume leadership positions in the real estate industry.
-The objective is to develop skills in students necessary to create sustainable, market-based real estate solutions that optimize the utilization of scarce resources for balanced public benefit and private gain.
-An overarching emphasis on interdisciplinary study provides the basis for graduates to engage in collaborative efforts among many fields and to address the complex problem of achieving sustainable cities that balance the immediate needs of current users with those of future generations.
+Provides students basic knowledge, core skills, and advanced understanding necessary to assume leadership positions in the real estate industry.
+An emphasis on interdisciplinary study allows graduates to engage in collaborative efforts and to address the complex problem of achieving sustainable cities.

 Minimum 72 credits